What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 Overhead captures the recurring operating costs of running a dental practice.
 Included line items are staff wages plus payroll taxes and benefits, lab fees, dental supplies, occupancy, equipment and maintenance, marketing, administrative expenses and insurance, and professional services.

-Three categories are explicitly excluded.
-Owner-dentist compensation, both clinical and management, is reported separately.
+Three categories are excluded.
+Owner-dentist compensation, clinical and management, is reported separately.
 Depreciation and amortization tied to acquisition debt are excluded because they reflect the buyer's financing structure, not the practice's operating economics.
 One-time expenses are normalized out of the run-rate figure.

 The 2026 Benchmark Ranges#